kashishdesai01/Data-Reconciliation-Service/README.md

 # Data Reconciliation Service

 This project takes customer records from different source systems and works out which records belong to the same person.
-It keeps every source revision, explains why two records were considered a match, builds a versioned golden record, and sends uncertain cases to a small review application instead of guessing.
+It keeps every source revision, explains why two records were considered a match, builds a versioned canonical customer record, and sends uncertain cases to a small review application instead of guessing.

 The service is designed to be easy to run locally and easy to discuss in a code review.
 The implementation favors deterministic results, explicit transaction boundaries, and an audit trail over hidden matching behavior.

 ## What the project includes

-- A Spring Boot API for ingestion, reconciliation runs, golden records, and human review.
+- A Spring Boot API for ingestion, reconciliation runs, canonical customer record, and human review.
 - PostgreSQL storage with Flyway migrations and database-backed Spring Batch state.
 - Deterministic normalization, blocking, weighted scoring, and complete-link cluster validation.
-- Versioned golden records with field-level provenance.
+- Versioned canonical customer records with field-level provenance.
 - Append-only audit history for merges, splits, and review decisions.
 - A React review UI for inspecting evidence and confirming or rejecting a match.
 - A repeatable 1,000-record dataset with automated precision and recall checks.